 Sequence priority Rule 2: If the relative priority of two groups cannot be decided by Rule 1, it shall be determined by applying Rule 1 to the next atom or sequence of atoms in the group 'X'.

-NOTE: The IUPAC recommend that the term geometrical/geometric isomerism is NOT used but to use the stereoisomerism classification E/Z stereoisomerism or E-Z isomerism.
+NOTE: The IUPAC recommend that the terms geometrical/geometric isomerism are NOT used but to use the stereoisomerism classification terms E/Z stereoisomerism or E-Z isomerism.
 The E/Z notation is replacing the limited cis/trans notation in assigning names to a particular stereoisomer.
 However cis/trans nomenclature is in widespread use so it will be acknowledged in parallel with the E/Z convention where appropriate.

 A simple example: but-2-ene

-However, in order for E/Z stereoisomers to exist there must be two different atoms/groups attached to both carbon atoms of the C=C carbon carbon double bond (see diagram below) or two adjacent carbons in a substituted cycloalkane.
+However, in order for E/Z stereoisomers to exist there must be two different atoms/groups attached to both carbon atoms of the C=C carbon double bond or two adjacent carbons in a substituted cycloalkane.

 The three most common situations you are likely to encounter are >C=C< or a >C=N- double bond and around a C-C single bond in cycloalkanes.
 In both cases the energy required is too high to allow free rotation around the double bond BUT free rotation is possible around single bonds (C-C, C-O etc.) e.g. alkyl groups around the C-C single bonds in non-cyclo linear/branched alkanes.

-If two identical atoms/groups are attached to the same carbon, you cannot have geometrical isomers e.g. those with R2C=C< or R2C=N- where R = R. See the diagram below.
+If two identical atoms/groups are attached to the same carbon atom of a C=C double bond, you cannot have geometrical isomers e.g. those with R2C=C< or R2C=N- where R = R. See the diagram below.

 The 'old' nomenclature term cis often means the same substituents are on the same side of the double bond and trans when they are on opposite sides.
 Under the E/Z notation cis is now Z and trans is now E. In a sense cis/trans isomers were a special case of a substituent and a hydrogen atom on each carbon of the C=C double bond.
 E/Z configuration assignment is absolutely necessary when there 3 or 4 different substituents on the C=C group (again, see the diagram below)